utilmind/how-to-run-untrusted-app/README.md

     http://localhost:3000

 💡 If you will see errors after this step, it’s due to errors in the application itself, maybe in it’s configuration.
-Maybe because `.env` file (with environment variables) has not found.
+Maybe because `.env` file (with environment variables) has not found (in this case re-read previous steps, particularly [how to point environment variables to the Docker](#5-optional-env-file-with-safe-values)).

 ------------------------------------------------------------------------